 Sony RX10 IV versus Fujifilm X-Pro2

-The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in September 2017 and January 2016.
+The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-Pro2 are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and January 2016.
 The RX10 IV is a fixed lens compact, while the X-Pro2 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens build in, whereas the X-Pro2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-Pro2 and their specifications in the Fujinon X Lens Catalog.